Permissions & Trust

 • Plan files (.positai/plans/*) are always writable

-• deny rules are always enforced, even in YOLO mode
+• deny rules are always enforced, even in auto and YOLO modes

 Workspace Trust